-The Price Regulator advised that LinkWater's opening RAB for 1 July 2011 was \$2.0 billion, comprising \$1.5 billion in non-drought assets and \$0.6 billion in drought assets.
+The Price Regulator advised that LinkWater's opening RAB for 1 July 2011 was \$2.04 billion, comprising \$1.46 billion in drought assets and \$0.58 billion in non-drought assets.

 LinkWater's estimated 2011-12 capital expenditure totalled \$26.2 million, of which SKM reviewed a sample of four projects.
-SKM recommended that insufficient information had been provided by LinkWater to justify the efficiency of three projects.
-As a consequence, the Authority recommends a reduction of \$1.4 million or 6% to LinkWater's 2011-12 non-drought capital expenditure.
+SKM recommended reductions in 3 items, the changes being due to a deferral of expenditure to later years in one case; and errors in calculation of costs and data input for other items.
+As a consequence, the Authority recommends a reduction of \$0.64 million or 2.5% to LinkWater's 2011-12 non-drought capital expenditure.

 LinkWater forecast a further \$21.8 million of capital expenditure in 2012-13.
-SKM reviewed a sample of five projects and recommended that insufficient information had been provided in relation to two of them.
-The Authority therefore recommends a \$2.4 million or 11% reduction to LinkWater's forecast 2012-13 capital expenditure.
+SKM reviewed a sample of five projects and recommended that one item was prudent but not efficient.
+The Authority recommends a \$0.3 million or 1.4% reduction to LinkWater's forecast 2012-13 capital expenditure.